liveandrew/workflow2/README.md

 - **Alerting**:  Get automatically alerted if the application fails or succeeds.

-When a simple script turns into a multi-step application, it's probably time to start looking into a DAG processors to run it.
+When a simple script turns into a multi-step application, it's probably time to start looking into DAG processors.

 ## So what is workflow2?